 Journal of Medicine and Life publishes original work from various areas of medicine: original articles, special articles, case presentations, reviews of other published articles, significant medical news, letters to the editor and more.
 Moreover, it publishes manuscripts from different fields of research: Basic and Clinical (medicine, dentistry, pharmacy).
 In addition, there is room for hospital activities, congresses, workshops, and notes on scientific agendas among its pages.
-Publishing a new journal in the European area, which focuses on concerns about medicine and life without scientific or national borders, and, in the same time, promoting the concept of life quality improvement, represents an intensive preoccupation at “Carol Davila” University of Medicine and Pharmacy, Bucharest.
+Publishing a new journal in the European area, which focuses on concerns about medicine and life without scientific or national borders, and, in the same time, promoting the concept of life quality improvement, represents an intensive preoccupation at Foundation of the Journal of Medicine and Life.
 People from the Romanian academic environment, medical and social environments alike, and colleagues from other countries are encouraged to contribute to the life of this journal.
 Our expectations are high, meaning that the special concern for Romanian medicine and new concepts of modern medicine will come out from the pages of this journal.
-However, these new concepts of modern medicine are based on reasons and are connected with the improvement of life quality by means of medical practice, sustained by evidence.
-Biochemistry, Biophysics, Modern Anatomy, Molecular, and Cellular Biology will always find generous publishing room in the journal, as a proof of the interest in showing that medicine today stands for fundamental medical research.
+However, these new concepts of modern medicine are based on reasons and are connected with the improvement of life quality by means of medical practice, sustained by the evidence.

 Authors should submit their manuscripts to the Journal of Medicine and Life using the online Thomson Reuters ScholarOne Manuscripts website, at: http://mc04.manuscriptcentral.com/jml Please follow the instructions available for each submission step.
 All information entered during the submission process related to the manuscript should also be included in, and be identical to, the main manuscript file.